luckymrwang/dynamo/deploy/inference-gateway/README.md

 This guide demonstrates two setups.
 The EPP-unaware setup treats each Dynamo deployment as a black box and routes traffic randomly among the deployments.
 The EPP-aware setup first uses Dynamo Router to pick the worker instance id for serving the model.
 Then traffic gets directed straight to the selected worker.
-Currently, these setup are only supported with the gateway based Inference Gateway.
+Currently, these setups are only supported with the kGateway based Inference Gateway.

 ## Table of Contents